longndt/react-course/lesson1-fundamentals-setup/lab/solutions/README.md

 ### When to Check Solutions

  **Good reasons to check:**
-- Stuck for more than 15-20 minutes
+- Stuck for an extended period
 - Completed exercise and want to verify approach
 - Got it working but want to see best practices
 - Want to understand a specific technique better